-Cottonwood Park is a City Preservation Area and is named for its extensive cottonwood forest.
-The park includes grasslands, coulees, and forests It also provides a natural habitat for many prairie species including the Prairie Rattlesnake.
+Cottonwood Park is a City Preservation Area named for its extensive and beautiful cottonwood forest.
+The park includes over 2 km of granular trails for hiking and exploring the grasslands, coulees, and forests.
+It is also a natural habitat for many prairie wildlife species including mountain bluebirds, mule deer and even the protected Prairie Rattlesnake.
+Park users are asked to keep a watchful eye out for these park residents, especially in summer and spring months when they are most active.

-There are a few rules associated with a designated nature reserve:
+There are a few rules associated with visiting a Lethbridge nature reserve:

 - Picking or removing vegetation is not allowed